Six Key Takeaways From Senate Hearing With Facebook Whistleblower

 While Blackburn and Klobuchar have especially floated the idea, Haugen indicated that she disagrees with any such measure.

-Haugen promptly responded “I’m actually against the breaking up Facebook.”
+Haugen promptly responded, “I’m actually against the breaking up of Facebook.”
 She explained that such antitrust action would not address the root problems, which she said lie with the artificial intelligence used to power Facebook’s powerful algorithm.

 She digressed, “Facebook is the internet for lots of the world,” especially noting poorer regions of Africa as a prime example.
 “If you go to Africa, the internet is Facebook.”